rust-unofficial/awesome-rust/README.md

 * Learning
   * [100 Exercises To Learn Rust](https://rust-exercises.com) - Learn Rust through 100 hands-on exercises, covering syntax, types, and more
   * [Aquascope](https://github.com/cognitive-engineering-lab/aquascope) - Interactive visualizations of Rust at compile-time and run-time
+  * [Awesome Rust Books](https://github.com/bitfield/RustBooks) - A comprehensive set of links and reviews to awesome Rust books, both free and paid
   * [Awesome Rust Streaming](https://github.com/jamesmunns/awesome-rust-streaming) - A community curated list of livestreams.
   * [awesome-rust-mentors](https://rustbeginners.github.io/awesome-rust-mentors/) - A list of helpful mentors willing to take mentees and educate them about Rust and programming.
   * [Build a language VM](https://blog.subnetzero.io/post/building-language-vm-part-00/) - a series of posts to detailing how to build a language VM.